fossable/sandpolis/README.md

 Sandpolis is targeted at sysadmins and power users, but can be used by anyone once it's configured.
 Most users will want to use Sandpolis via the JavaFX desktop application, but alternative user interfaces (like web and mobile applications) are planned.

-##### Project Status
-**Sandpolis is very much unfinished and therefore should only be used in a testing environment**.
-There are a few releases up, but don't expect much from them until things are more complete.
+**Sandpolis is unfinished and therefore should only be used in a testing environment**.
+There are a few pre-releases available, but don't expect much from them until things are more complete.

 ### How
 There are three components in any Sandpolis network: